Rki0/obsidian/Algorithm/Sort/Radix Sort.md

 ### getDigit
 - Returns the digit in num at the given place value
 ### digitCount
+- Returns the number of digits in num
 ### mostDigits

 ## merge sort